XRPLF/xrpl-dev-portal/content/concept-amendments.md

 Replaces the [SusPay](#suspay) and [CryptoConditions](#cryptoconditions) amendments.

 Provides "suspended payments" for XRP for escrow within the XRP Ledger, including support for [Interledger Protocol Crypto-Conditions](https://tools.ietf.org/html/draft-thomas-crypto-conditions-02).
-Creates a new ledger node type for suspended payments and new transaction types to create, execute, and cancel suspended payments.
+Creates a new ledger object type for suspended payments and new transaction types to create, execute, and cancel suspended payments.